southside-chillers/southside.chillers.online/southside/content/chapters/law-and-order-special-dictums-unit.md

 “Not just that.
 She’s *amazing*!”
 Tannin repeats, shaking his head in apparent disbelief.

 The chamber door swings open again, and the king and his ministers file back to their seats at the high semicircular table.
-After them, several amber-robed guards enter, forming a human blockade around a figure who must be Magic.
+After them, several amber-robed guards enter, forming a human blockade around a figure who must be Magick.
 The guard at the back of the group is holding a glowing sphere in the palm of one hand.
-They stop to deposit Magic in a chair at the center of the room, then walk back to stand at attention against the wall.
+They stop to deposit Magick in a chair at the center of the room, then walk back to stand at attention against the wall.

-The sight of Magic nearly makes the adventurers gasp out loud.
+The sight of Magick nearly makes the adventurers gasp out loud.
 She looks emaciated and weak.
 She can barely hold her head up.
 Galadriel stands.

 “I would like to make the king and council aware that her condition has deteriorated rapidly within the last twenty-four hours,” she says.
 “She looked healthy and strong the last time we saw her.”
 She glares at the guards.
 “What have you done to her?
 What is that thing he’s holding?”

 “That is a precautionary item, an Orb of Antimagic,” explains Slee.
 “I assure you, it is not harmful.
 It only prevents the use of magic in its vicinity.”
-He looks down at Magic with some amount of pity.
+He looks down at Magick with some amount of pity.
 “Please, identify yourself for the council.”

-Magic mumbles something.
+Magick mumbles something.

 “You’ll have to speak up, I’m afraid,” says Slee.

-“My name is Magic,” Magic slurs.
+“My name is Magick,” Magick slurs.

-“Thank you, Magic.
+“Thank you, Magick.
 Is it true that you have confessed to the murder of Bryn Starloft?”
 Minister Mirama asks.

-“Yes,” says Magic.
+“Yes,” says Magick.

 “Can you describe for us what happened on the night he was killed?”
 Mirama asks.

-Magic heaves her head up with effort.
+Magick heaves her head up with effort.

 “My only goal is to bring peace to the world…” she sighs.
 “I thought that I had found a way to do that, but now I think that there is no longer a way.”
 She swallows drily.
 “If the death of your friend means that I can no longer live, so be it.”